sreejithc321/Mongodb_Python/README.md

 ## M101P: MongoDB for Developers
-Assignments of free online courses offered by MongoDB.
+Assignments of online courses offered by MongoDB.